harsh-mandalia/vrx-control/README.md

 # vrx-control
-Control implementation on Virtual RobotX (VRX) simulator
+Control implementation on Virtual RobotX (VRX) simulator as part of NTU-India connect Research internship

 ## Build
 This python script can be used with [VRX simulator](https://github.com/osrf/vrx).
 Follow their [tutoral](https://github.com/osrf/vrx/wiki/tutorials) page to install the VRX simulator environment.